Baptism Site – Al Maghtas in Wadi

 between Jerusalem and Mount Nebo.
 It

 also appears on the mosaic map of Madaba.
-Among

 discoveries in the original settlement at Al Maghtas are seven churches from the